-Risks are defined as the detriment arising from an attacker launching an attack, in the form of a threat, exploiting a system weakness, in the form of a vulnerability.
+A risk is the detriment arising from an attacker launching an attack, in the form of a threat, exploiting a system weakness, in the form of a vulnerability.
 Associated with each risk is a Misuse Case.
-A Misuse Case describes how the attacker (or attackers) behind the risk’s threat exploits the risk’s vulnerability to realise the risk.
+This describes how the attacker (or attackers) behind the risk’s threat exploits the risk’s vulnerability to realise the risk.

 The current status of Risk Analysis can be quickly ascertained by viewing the Risk Analysis model.
 This displays the current risks, the artifacts contributing to the risk, and the artifacts which potentially mitigate it.